norvig/paip-lisp/docs/chapter1.md

 > You think you know when you learn,
 > are more sure when you can write, even more when you can teach,
-> hut certain when you can program.
+> but certain when you can program.
 > —Alan Perils
 > Yale University computer scientist